 To learn more about other evidence-based therapies that can help prevent the development of non-melanoma skin cancer or relapse, please watch the short video below:

 To learn more scroll down the page and ask me a question.
-About a melanoma diagnosis, about anti-skin cancer supplementation, you name it, let’s talk about it.
+About a melanoma or non-melanoma skin cancer diagnosis, about anti-skin cancer supplementation, you name it, let’s talk about it.

 “For decades, researchers saw indoor tanning as little more than a curiosity.
 But a review of the scientific evidence published last year estimated that tanning beds account for as many as 400,000 cases of skin cancer in the United States each year, including 6,000 cases of melanoma, the deadliest form…